A volume correspondence between anti-de Sitter space and its boundary: A definition of on

-The main idea of our proof of Theorem~\ref{theorem_mu_volume_invariant_AdS} is to compute the $(n+1)$-dimensional volume of a good polytope $P$ in $\mathbb{DH}^{n+1}_1$ by intersecting $P$ with a moving lower dimensional $\mathbb{DH}^n$, and then integrating the volumes of its moving $(n-1)$-dimensional faces in $\mathbb{DH}^{n-1}$.
-This reduces a large part of the proof to the (double) hyperbolic case, which was already established in Zhang~\cite{Zhang:double_hyperbolic}.
-We provide some of the necessary background next.
+To summarize, to show that $V_{n+1}(U)$ is well defined on $\mathcal{H}'_0$, all we are left to do is to prove Theorem~\ref{theorem_mu_volume_invariant_AdS}.
+The main idea of our proof of Theorem~\ref{theorem_mu_volume_invariant_AdS} is to intersect a good polytope $P$ in $\mathbb{DH}^{n+1}_1$ with a moving lower dimensional $\mathbb{DH}^n$ and then integrate the volumes of its moving $(n-1)$-dimensional faces.
+This reduces a large part of the proof to the (double) hyperbolic case, which was already established in \cite{Zhang:double_hyperbolic}.
+We provide some necessary background next.